nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Setting up the project in your computer**

-1. Configuring the JDK to to ensure Intellij is configured to use JDK 11.
+1. Configuring the JDK to ensure Intellij is configured to use JDK 11.
 2. Import the project as a Gradle project.
 3. Run the seedu.duke.HealthVault and try a few commands as stated in the User Guide.
 4. Run the tests to ensure they all pass.